davidpauljunior/eloquent-javascript/README.md

-# eloquent-javascript
+# Eloquent Javascript
 Works through the tasks in the Eloquent JavaScript book.

-Each task is a js module.
+Each task is a Common JS module.

+Uses Browserify to compile via npm scripts.